operator-framework/olm-docs/content/en/docs/Tasks/install-operator-with-olm.md

 $ kubectl edit ip install-nlwcw -n foo
 ```

-And then change the `spec.approved` from `false` to `true`
+And then change the `spec.approved` from `false` to `true`.

-This should spin up the `ClusterServiceVersion` of the operator in the `foo` namespace`, following which the operator pod will spin up.
+This should spin up the `ClusterServiceVersion` of the operator in the `foo` namespace, following which the operator pod will spin up.

 To ensure the operator installed successfully, check for the ClusterServiceVersion and the operator deployment in the namespace it was installed in.